edgelesssys/contrast/docs/docs/architecture/snp.md

 | LD |   The expected launch digest of the guest.      | Expected launch digest over kernel, initrd, and cmdline of the CVM. |
 | POLICY |   The policy of the guest.      |  |

-The SP checks during startup if the measurement it calculated matches the `LD` in the ID Block.
+During startup, the SP compares the measurement it calculated to the `LD` in the ID block.
 If they don't match, the SP aborts the boot process.
 Similarly, if the policy doesn't match the configuration of the CVM, the SP aborts also.

-### ID Auth Structure
+### ID auth structure

 The ID auth structure exists to be able to verify the ID block structure.
 A CVM image can be started with for example various different policies.
-Moreover, the ID block itself can't be verified at a later date, since it's not part of the attestation report.
+Moreover, the ID block itself can't be verified later, since it's not part of the attestation report.
 The intended use is that a trusted party creates an ECDSA-384 ID key pair and signs the ID block structure.
-Both the signature and the public part of the ID key are then passed via the hypervisor to the SP which verifies the signature and keeps a SHA-384 digest of the public key.
+Both the signature and the public part of the ID key are then passed via the hypervisor to the SP.
+The SP verifies the signature and keeps a SHA-384 digest of the public key.
 The SP adds this digest in every attestation report requested by the CVM.